sap-tarshi-ghosh/solved-py/README.md

-Hello, here i am storing the problems that i solve continuation,
+Hello, in this repo i am storing the problems that i solve continuation,